Patr1ckL1/AAE4006/README.md

 You will find all the codes for tasks and laboratory here.

 When you submit your work, just upload the solutions in your group repository.
-Our TA will grade your work in due course
+Our TA will grade your work in due course.

 ## 2022.01.17
 Task 2 "Coordinate_Systems_LV.slx" has been updated